raganwald/raganwald.github.com/_posts/2015-02-13-functional-quantum-electrodynamics.md

 * Instead of directly manipulating part of an entity, pass it a function and have it call our function with the part we want.
 * And instead of testing some property of an entity and making a choice of our own with `?:` (or `if`), pass the entity the work we want done for each case and let it test itself.

+postscript: If you speak Ruby, Tom Stuart's *Programming with Nothing* is a [must-watch](http://rubymanor.org/3/videos/programming_with_nothing/) and a [must-read](http://codon.com/programming-with-nothing).

 [ja6]: https://leanpub.com/b/buy-allonge-get-thesixedition-free